What is an introduction email?

 Subject: Your new account manager

-My name is Jennifer Nelson and I have recently been appointed as your new account manager at Mila Marketing Solutions.
-I am excited to work with your and your company to make your brand more visible and profitable.
+My name is Bethany Beauchamp, and I have recently been appointed as your new account manager at Champion Solutions.
+I am excited to work with you and your company to make your brand more visible and profitable.

-Feel free to get in touch with me with any concerns or questions.
+Feel free to get in touch with me should you have any concerns or questions.
 You can contact me via email or over the phone on 0470 7450 521 extension 156.

 Best regards,